 Why do I need a label?

-Well, I don't.
-And that's one thing I struggled with while I was waiting to get an NHS diagnosis.
+The tweet on the left pretty much sums it up.
+I don’t need a label, but I’ve found it useful.
+This is one thing I struggled with while I was waiting to get an NHS diagnosis.
 Did I really want to be labeled as being on the autism spectrum?
-I mean, technically…this means I'm autistic.
+I mean, technically…this means I’m autistic.

 What I wanted from the diagnosis was to get a clearer understanding of who I am and why I’m different.
 My entire life I’ve felt like I didn’t belong here, like I was an alien from some other planet who had been dropped here with very little understanding of how human social stuff works.
 It always felt like everyone else had received the “how to be human” manual and I hadn’t.